Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Introduction

-A critical limitation of existing sensitivity-based MPQ algorithms is the assumption that the impact of layer-wise quantization is independent across layers, and the sensitivity metric, is thus, linearly additive.
-While it is an objective that is easy to formulate and efficient to optimize, it fails to capture the actual interactions between quantized layers, to which we refer to as the \emph{cross-layer dependency of quantization error} and, under such circumstances, a MPQ solution that is aware of such dependencies should outperform one based on the assumption of independence.
+A key limitation of existing sensitivity-based MPQ algorithms is their assumption of independent layer-wise quantization effects, or dependence only within local blocks, as seen in BRECQ~\citep{Li2021BRECQPT}.
+This assumption allows for an objective function that is simple to formulate and optimize but overlooks the interactions between quantized layers—what we refer to as the \emph{cross-layer dependency of quantization error}.
+This oversight is especially impactful in computer vision models, where we demonstrate that an MPQ solution accounting for these dependencies outperforms methods assuming layer independence.